 If you manage a mining operation, you know that the condition of your fleet is a crucial element in your success.
 You have invested a lot of time and money in your mining fleet with the idea that they will work hard for you for a very long time.
 That won’t happen unless you have a solid mining truck maintenance plan.
 Good mining truck life starts with buying reliable trucks with quality parts, but to really get the most out of each truck, you need to design and stick to a comprehensive haul truck maintenance schedule.

 Good mining truck maintenance doesn’t just increase mining truck life.
-It can also make your truck more efficient so you can save money on fuel, it can reduce the risk of a costly and time-consuming vehicle breakdown, and it can even get you a better price should you ever decide to sell the vehicle.
+It can also make your truck more efficient so you can save money on fuel, it can reduce the risk of a costly and time-consuming vehicle breakdown, increase mining productivity, and it can even get you a better price should you ever decide to sell the vehicle.

 You should schedule a maintenance inspection for each of your trucks once a month.
 These inspections shouldn’t need to take too much time and can help you identify easily fixable problems before they turn into expensive repair bills.